Ole Miss Opens 2015 Season Next Saturday

 Rebels Open Spring Drills Tomorrow

 Kiffin has paid huge dividends on the recruiting trail.
-He was tabbed the 2013 National Recruiter of the Year by Scout.com after helping Ole Miss land a top-five signing class that ranked as high as No. 2 by 247Sports.
-He was also tabbed one of the nation’s top 50 recruiters by 247Sports and has helped the Rebels land three more top-15 classes since then including the 2016 class that ranked as high as No. 4 by ESPN.com.
+He was tabbed the 2013 National Recruiter of the Year by Scout.com after helping Ole Miss land a top-five signing class.
+He was also tabbed one of the nation’s top 50 recruiters by 247Sports and has helped the Rebels land three more top-15 classes since then, including the 2016 haul that ranked as high as No. 4 by ESPN.com.

 Kiffin helped develop one of the deepest and most talented defensive lines in not only the SEC, but the nation in 2014.
 Their work in the trenches helped Ole Miss top the nation in scoring defense (16.0) and fewest touchdowns allowed (24), while also leading the SEC in interceptions (22), turnovers forced (32), tackles for loss (7.6/game) and opponent third-down conversion (33.0 percent).

-Defensive tackle Robert Nkemdiche was an All-America choice by multiple outlets, as his constant pressure and collapsing the pocket caused havoc for opposing quarterbacks.
+Nkemdiche was a 2014 All-America choice by multiple outlets, as his constant pressure and collapsing the pocket caused havoc for opposing quarterbacks.

-Freshman All-American Marquis Haynes led the team with 9.0 tackles for loss and an Ole Miss freshman record 7.5 sacks, which was fourth-most among all freshmen in the country last fall.
+Haynes led the team with 9.0 tackles for loss and an Ole Miss freshman record 7.5 sacks, which was fourth-most among all freshmen in the country, en route to Freshman All-America honors.

 With Kiffin guiding him, Nkemdiche made a major impact on the defensive line in 2013 by ranking third on the team in tackles for loss (8.0) and second among SEC freshmen in TFLs per outing (0.73).
 Nkemdiche was named first team Freshman All-America and SEC All-Freshman.